Skip to main content

 The Beyond Time MCP server turns your goals, milestones, habits, routines, and daily actions into structured tools any MCP-compatible AI client can call.
 Plan, track, and reflect through chat.
 Authentication is OAuth-based and your data stays tied to your existing Beyond Time account.

-Concretely, an AI client can call tools like beyondtime_create_goal, beyondtime_list_milestones, or beyondtime_complete_action and operate on your real data: the same goals you see in the app, the same milestones, the same habits and routines you've already configured.
 There is no separate "AI account" or sandbox.
-The MCP server is a new face on the same Beyond Time you already use.
+The MCP server is a new way into the same Beyond Time you already use.

 You don't need to install a binary or run a local proxy.
-If your AI client supports remote MCP servers, you point it at the URL, complete an OAuth flow once, and you're done.
+Point your AI client at the URL, complete a one-time sign-in, and you're done.

 What is Model Context Protocol and why does it matter for goal tracking?